n1c0la84/telebot-golang/README.md

-A Telegram money logger bot written in golang.
+A Telegram money logger bot written in golang with cron-like reminder functionality.